 RAN architecture mapping

 There are several options to instantiate the RAN architecture in Non-Terrestrial networks.
 It depends on whether the satellite or HAPS implement a bent pipe payload or a processed payload.
-This leads to the following mapping options that prevent the need to create new interfaces or reference points:
+This leads to the following example mapping options that prevent the need to create new interfaces or reference points.
+Note that there may exist other mapping options not listed here.